-Over my collective 7+months in the city of Oaxaca, I've tried almost every Oaxaca mezcaleria in the Centro.
+After visiting the city of Oaxaca for a collective total of about 9+months + now living here full-time, I've tried almost every Oaxaca mezcaleria in the Centro.
 I’ve narrowed down my list of favorites, each with their own vibe, depending on your mood.

 I think mezcal is one of the most delicious things I’ve ever tasted.
 (I love mezcal so much, I did an intensive Oaxaca mezcal tour to visit some of the best and most traditional palenques & distilleries in the region.)
 And it’s also the most fun thing to sample because the variations are endless.
 The type of maguey, the fermenting methods, and the pots used to distill the spirit all add their own flavors.